SerCeMan/firewalker/README.md

 // etc
 ```

+Firewalker builds on top of Cloudflare's [wirefilter](https://github.com/cloudflare/wirefilter) rule engine and provides API to construct the requests in JS.
+After all, if the tests for your workers are in JS, why not to use the same syntax for the WAF rules?

 ## Supported platforms
 Firewalker relies on a binary build [wirefilter](https://github.com/cloudflare/wirefilter) to run and execute the firewall rules.
 Therefore, only the platforms which binaries were pre-built will be able to run Firewalker.
 Currently supported platforms are: